CodeCoachJS/js_pro_next_js_graphql/README.md

 ---

-First, install dependencues and run the development server:
+First, install dependencies and run the development server:

 ```bash
 yarn